huggingface/optimum-habana/examples/text-generation/README.md

 ```

 ### Saving FP8 Checkpoints in Hugging Face format
-After quantizing model, we can save the quantized model into local path.
+After quantizing the model, we can save it to a local path.

-Please follow the "Running FP8 models" section to measure model first before running the cmd below.
+**Note:** Before executing the command below, please refer to the "Running FP8 Models on a Single Device" section to measure the model quantization statistics.

 Here is an example to quantize and save LLama2-7b on 1 card:
 ```bash